-113 Life and Times: Pre-Confederation Canada
+Life and Times: Pre-Confederation Canada

 This introductory survey lecture course is designed to examine the life and times of the Pre-Confederation Canada from a political, social, cultural and economic perspective.
 In this journey back in time in Canadian history, student will learn about the diversity of historical figures, experiences, events and ideas.
-Credit will be granted for only one of HIST 113 or HIST 200 or HIST 213.
+Credit will be granted for only one of HIST 213 or HIST 113 or HIST 200.
 Three credits.

-115 A History of Canada: Post Confederation
+A History of Canada: Post Confederation

 This course provides an introduction to the major themes in Canadian history from Confederation to the contemporary era.
 It will explore the crucial political, economic, and social themes in Post-Confederation history.
 Regional, racial, ethnic, and gender variations will be addressed in this survey.
 Students will learn to identify, analyze, and discuss key issues in Canadian history.
-Credit will be granted for only one of HIST 115 or HIST 200 or HIST 215.
+Credit will be granted for only one of HIST 215 or HIST 115, HIST 200.
 Three credits.

-216 Modern France, 1789 to the Present
+Modern France, 1789 to the Present